The Future Continuous Tense in the TOEIC®: When to Use It and When to Avoid It

 - "I'll be attending the conference next Monday"

-Many candidates confuse the Future Continuous with the Simple Future, even when the context clearly indicates an action in progress.
+Many candidates confuse the future continuous with the simple future, even when the context clearly indicates an ongoing action.

 Formation and Structure of the Future Continuous

-The construction is simple: will be + verb-ing for all persons.
+The structure is simple: will be + verb-ing for all persons.
 No exceptions, no variation based on the subject.

 The contracted form "won't be" is very common in TOEIC® emails and dialogues.
 You will see it regularly in Part 7.